asncd/MIMOSCA/README.md

 ## FAQ

-* _*Q_*: How many perturbations can I do?
+* Q: How many perturbations can I do?
-* _*A*_: It costs around $0.2/cell for commercial droplet scRNA-seq methods, it takes 10 cells/perturbation to observe signature effects and 100 cells/perturbation to see individual gene level effects robustly.
+* A: It costs around $0.2/cell for commercial droplet scRNA-seq methods, it takes 10 cells/perturbation to observe signature effects and 100 cells/perturbation to see individual gene level effects robustly.
 Based on your budget, you can crunch the numbers (also see Design of Experiments section below)

 ## Design of Experiments & Power Calculations